 A key thing to remember

-While the reasons above make a strong case that a university education is definitely a worthwhile venture, they do come with a caveat.
+While the reasons above make a strong case to answer the question is a degree worth it, they do come with a caveat.
 Getting the right degree is important to securing all these benefits.

 Just pursuing a degree for the sake of it, studying something that you are not interested in, or choosing the wrong university can limit the benefits of a university education.